LevitateOS

 3. Partition the Disk

 WARNING: This will erase all data on the disk.
-We'll create this layout:
+We'll create the default A/B layout:

 Partition Size Type Mount